Canada’s startup market booms alongside hot global VC investment – TechCrunch

 The country, now famous in the startup world for giving birth to Shopify, has already crushed prior yearly records for venture investment thus far in 2021.
 Indeed, CB Insights data indicates that Canadian startups this year have already raised more than double their 2020 totals.

-The same data set indicates that Canada’s venture capital results now rival those of the entire Latin American region, with exits and mega-deals coming in roughly on par in the second quarter, and a similar number of total venture capital rounds in the period.
+The same data set indicates that Canada’s venture capital results now rival those of the entire Latin American region, with exits and megadeals coming in roughly on par in the second quarter, and a similar number of total venture capital rounds in the period.

 That caught our attention.